Noamslutski/Sentinal/README.md

-# Sentinel
+# sentinal

 ## Security Research & Host Analysis Platform

-Sentinel is a C-based security research platform designed to analyze and assess the security posture of authorized Windows systems.
+sentinal is a C-based security research platform designed to analyze and assess the security posture of authorized Windows systems.

 The project combines: